Researcher in Computational Biology

 About

-In recent years, I have worked primarily on gene structure prediction and genome annotation and led the development of the open-source genome annotation tools Tiberius and BRAKER3.
+In recent years, I have worked primarily on eukaryotic gene structure prediction, deep learning, and the broader open-source annotation ecosystem around Tiberius, BRAKER3, and TSEBRA.

 Background